-The Core Banking System by Panamax helps with the efficient execution of common banking transactions such as credit processing, loans, standing instructions, deposits and much more.
-The system empowers end customers to have better control over their accounts, while ensuring safe, secure and convenient transactions.
-It also addresses the issue of geo-specific transactions, giving customers the freedom to carry out banking activities remotely.
+The Core Banking System by Panamax efficiently executes common banking transactions such as credit processing, loans, standing instructions, deposits and much more.
+It empowers end customers to have better control over their accounts, while ensuring safe, secure and convenient transactions.
+Our digital Core Banking System also addresses the issue of geo-specific transactions, giving customers the freedom to carry out banking activities remotely.
 Besides simplifying various banking processes, it allows BFSI industry to accelerate financial inclusions in remote areas.

 - Improves everyday financial transactions